leehyeungi/pygame9/README.md

 from stone import Stone
 from alien import Alien
 from missile import Missile
+from item import Item
+from items import Items
 from explosion import Explosion from const import *